CalcChatty/CalcChatty.github.io/docs/Text Generation/Story Writing.md

 Go to [ChatGPT] and paste this prompt:
 >Invoking the philosophical ideas of Albert Camus, generate two labelled paragraphs.
 A story concept that embodies and encapsulated their key themes.
 Provide: I. A captivating title.
 II.
 A brief paragraph summary of the story concept.
 III.
 A paragraph about the central themes that the story will address, reflecting Camus's perspectives on possible futures.

-Now do the same in [Zephyr Chat].
+Now, do the same in [Zephyr Chat].
 Notice how the responses are similar, but not exact.
 This was intentional.
 It was a process of rewording the prompts painstakingly so that they come up with exactly what you see, the way you see it: a title, story concept, and central themes.
 It sounds more magical than in practice.
 It was a matter of crafting in ChatGPT first and then confirming the response in Zephyr, making some small changes and then going back to ChatGPT for a final confirmation.
 It only took going through this process twice so there was little point to heavy documentation.

 Here is a flow chart describing the process:
 ![](../../assets/architecture.png)